mayasharma2110/Keep-Riding/README.md

     * When the user first enters the site, they are greeted with a clear navigation bar when viewed on mobile or desktop devices showing the company name and the 3 pages the user can view.
     *  Below the navigation bar there is a carousel of images of horse riding and horses.
     This clearly indicates the purpose of the website.
+There are also many pictures of horses and horse riding thoughout the website.
     The carousel will go through the pictures automatically or can use controls/indicators to pick an image to view.
     * The colour scheme (yellow and brown) also matches the theme of horses and horse riding and makes it clear to the user the motivation of the website.